 Scaling and root planing can treat mild to moderate gum disease by eliminating plaque and tartar buildup underneath the gum line.
-At Dental Wellness of Westchase in Tampa, FL, we are passionate about helping our patients achieve optimal oral health so they can maintain their beautiful smiles for a lifetime.
+At Tampa Dental Wellness in Tampa, FL, we are passionate about helping our patients achieve optimal oral health so they can maintain their beautiful smiles for a lifetime.
 Catching gum disease in its earliest stages can stop the side effects in their tracks and prevent more serious conditions.
+You can experience the benefits of a deep cleaning at either our Westchase or Carrollwood location.

 What Is Scaling and Root Planing?